practicalli-johnny/hack-the-tower-uk/index.md

 # Rough Schedule
+The structure of the day is pretty open and follows this rough schedule:

 * 10.00 - Find the Salesforce office in Tower42 (see below), refreshments after your adventure
 * 10.15 - Discuss your application ideas & how to build them.
 * 10.45 - Split into groups and get going